So if on the 17th of May already oil entered the Loop Current, why isn´t it in the Keys or Miami 20 days later?

 This does not look so bad, does it?
 I mean compared to the Ixtoc disaster what did not do too much damage in the Gulf of Mexico (at least according to Wikipedia).
 But why can nobody go check so the world get´s a better idea what to deal with?

-The exact spill flow rate is uncertain – in part because BP has refused to allow independent scientists to perform accurate measurements – and is a matter of ongoing debate.
+Wikipedia on the Deepwater Horizon oil spill states: The exact spill flow rate is uncertain – in part because BP has refused to allow independent scientists to perform accurate measurements – and is a matter of ongoing debate.

 "BP has resisted entreaties from scientists that they be allowed to use sophisticated instruments at the ocean floor that would give a far more accurate picture of how much oil is really gushing from the well.